Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Methodology

 \section{Methodology}

-To better understand the targets generated by the LP, we introduce a novel, post-hoc analytical method to explain which unconstrained MV is primarily responsible for enforcing an active CV constraint, defining an MV-CV pair.
-The shadow price is a basic result from linear programming theory.
-Although it is typically used in sensitivity analysis, we show that it can also be used for causal attribution purposes.
-Using it in this manner results in an MV-CV pairing framework that provides a physically interpretable view of active MV-CV interactions.
-Throughout, we assume that the optimizer is an LP with `soft' CV limits and `hard' MV limits.
-The LP is formulated to `give up' on less important CVs when the problem is infeasible.
-At each control interval, the solver returns a solution characterized by an active constraint set, $\mathcal{A}$ of constrained CVs and unconstrained MVs.
+We introduce a novel, post-hoc analytical method to interrogate the steady-state target optimization LP solution and explain which unconstrained MV is primarily responsible for enforcing an active CV constraint.
+Our approach results in one-to-one MV-CV pairs that are physically interpretable by practitioners to understand controller behavior, as illustrated in Fig.~\ref{fig:workflow}.

 We first recall a standard industrial LP-MPC formulation and the associated Karush-Kuhn-Tucker (KKT) optimality conditions.
-At the optimum, we restrict attention to the active constraint set and derive an expression for the CV shadow prices in terms of the inverse active gain matrix.
-For the standard industrial formulation where MVs are the decision variables with LP costs assigned, the shadow price of a constrained CV is an aggregate of the cost sensitivities contributed by each unconstrained MV.
-These sensitivities define a shadow price contribution matrix.
-When this matrix is corrected for sign and normalized, one-to-one MV-CV pairings can be identified using a linear sum assignment algorithm.
+At the optimum, we restrict attention to the active constraint set and derive an expression for the CV shadow prices in terms of the inverse active gain matrix and economic costs on MVs.
+We show that the shadow price of a constrained CV can be expressed in an unreduced form that shows the contributions of each unconstrained MV, defining a shadow price contribution matrix.
+After applying sign-correction and scaling on the matrix, one-to-one MV-CV pairings are identified using a linear sum assignment algorithm.